Weekend at the Asylum

-It combines four full days of features, classes, craft workshops and entertainment, such as the Empire Ball, Majors Review (The Major's Soiree) and the International Tea Duelling final, along with live music, comedy acts and the largest steampunk market in the world referred to as the Bazaar Eclectica.
+It combines four full days of features, classes, craft workshops and entertainment, such as the Grand Ball, Majors Review (The Major's Soiree) and the Asylum Tea Duelling Championship, along with live music, comedy acts and the largest steampunk market in the world referred to as the Bazaar Eclectica.

 2009 festival

 The 2009 festival was held between Friday 11 and Sunday 13 September at The Lawn (the former Lincoln Lunatic Asylum) and was attended by 432 steampunks.

 2010 festival

 The 2010 festival was held between Friday 10 and Sunday 12 September in The Lawn and Bailgate area.
 It included concerts, book signings and a market and was attended by almost a thousand steampunks.

 2011 festival

 The 2011 festival was held between Friday 9 and Sunday 11 September and attracted more than a thousand steampunks from across the World.
 Still based mainly in the Lawn and Bailgate area this year also included various events in Lincoln Castle including the Bazaar Eclectica being run from the old Victorian prison and an attempt to unofficially break the record for the most steampunks gathered in one place.
 The success of this year resulted in the convention being called the Best International Convention in the Steampunk Chronicle Readers Awards in April 2012.